Periods and harmonic analysis on spherical varieties: The discrete spectrum

 \subsection{Decomposition according to the center}

 We let $\widehat{\mathcal Z(X)}_\CC$ denote the group of complex characters of $\mathcal Z(X):=\Aut_G(X)^0$; it is a commutative complex group with infinitely many components (unless $\mathcal Z(X)$ is trivial).
 The identity component is the full torus of unramified characters of $\mathcal Z(X)$, and (of course) each connected component is a torsor thereof.
 The subgroup of unitary unramified characters acts transitively on the unitary characters of each component, inducing a canonical ``imaginary'' structure on each of them (i.e.\ the structure of a real algebraic variety which we will call ``imaginary'').
 The subgroup of unitary characters of $\widehat{\mathcal Z(X)}_\CC$ will simply be denoted by $\widehat{\mathcal Z(X)}$.
-We will assume from now on that $\mathcal Z(\GG)^0$ surjects onto $\mathcal Z(\XX)$.
-This, of course, causes no harm in generality as we may replace $\GG$ by $\mathcal Z(\XX)\times \GG$.
-Notice that when we replace $\XX$ by a boundary degeneration $\XX_\Theta$, this means that we also have to ``enlarge'' the group $\GG$ in order to take into account the additional action of $\AA_{X,\Theta}=\mathcal Z(\XX_\Theta)$.
+We {\bluetext keep assuming, as we have done since Section \ref{sec:asymptotics}, that $\mathcal Z(\GG)^0$ surjects onto $\mathcal Z(\XX)$.} Notice that when we replace $\XX$ by a boundary degeneration $\XX_\Theta$, this means that we also have to ``enlarge'' the group $\GG$ in order to take into account the additional action of $\AA_{X,\Theta}=\mathcal Z(\XX_\Theta)$.

 If we fix a Haar measure on $\mathcal Z(X)$, the maps

 are surjective maps: $p_\omega: C_c^\infty(X)\to C_c^\infty(X, \omega)$, for every $\omega\in \widehat{\mathcal Z(X)}_\CC$.
 Here we denote by $C_c^\infty(X, \omega)$ the space of smooth functions on $X$, whose support has compact image under $X\to X/\mathcal Z(X)$ and which are eigenfunctions with eigencharacter $\omega$ under the (normalized) action of $\mathcal Z(X)$.
 The fixed measures on $X$ and $\mathcal Z(X)$ induce a measure on $\mathcal Z(X)\backslash X$ and hence $L^2$-norms on the spaces: $C_c^\infty(X, \omega)$; the corresponding Hilbert space completions will be denoted by $L^2(X, \omega)$.